MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-profiler-overview.md

 [!INCLUDE[2021_releasewave2](../includes/2021_releasewave2.md)] <!-- new include for 2022RW1-->

 Profiling allows you to collect data about performance and analyze this data with the goal of optimizing a certain area in the code or a certain process.
-The AL Profiler for the [!INCLUDE[d365al_ext_md](../includes/d365al_ext_md.md)] offers options for snapshot profiling and sampling profiling.
+The AL Profiler for the [!INCLUDE[d365al_ext_md](../includes/d365al_ext_md.md)] offers options for snapshot profiling.
+Based on a snapshot of running code, you can also choose to do sampling profiling.
 Read more in the sections below:

 - [Snapshot profiling](devenv-alprofiler-overview.md#snapshot-profiling)
 - [Sampling profiling](devenv-alprofiler-overview.md#sampling-profiling)